kiewic/PowerBI-WaffleChart/Visual/IVisualApi.md

 `public destroy(): void`

 The destroy function is called when your visual is unloaded and can be used to do clean up tasks such as removing event listeners.

+**Note:** Power BI generally doesn't call this function as it is faster just to remove the entire IFrame that contains the visual.